 5. Copyright and License

 All articles are published under a Creative Commons License.
 Therefore, the copyright of articles accepted for publication rests with the author(s).
-All authors will be presented with the option to make articles available under the terms of the Creative Commons Attribution Non-Commercial (CC BY NC).
-Copyright in any article published by the journal of Vaccine Research under the CC BY NC license is retained by the author(s).
-The Creative Commons Attribution Non-Commercial License (CC BY NC) permits use, distribution and reproduction in any medium, provided the original work is properly cited and is not used for commercial purposes.
+All authors will be presented with the option to make articles available under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).
+Copyright in any article published by the journal of Vaccine Research under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0) is retained by the author(s).
+The Creative Commons Attribution Non-Commercial License (CC BY-NC-ND 4.0) permits use, distribution and reproduction in any medium, provided the original work is properly cited and is not used for commercial purposes.

 Author retains copyright.
 License of copyright to all users to copy, distribute, transmit and adapt the work, provided the author is attributed and the use is non-commercial, i.e., not ‘primarily intended for or directed towards commercial advantage or private monetary compensation.